Di Genius

 In 2017, Billboard.com listed Di Genius as one of the producers who brought dancehall back to the mainstream, noting his work on Drake's hit song "Controlla" off the multi-platinum selling album Views.

-His work is also featured on multiple Grammy Awards nominated albums.
+His work is also featured on multiple Grammy-nominated albums.

 Biography

 Stephen McGregor is the son of legendary reggae singer Freddie McGregor.
 The year before, his father had passed up a record deal from Arista Records, choosing instead to create his own record label, which he named Big Ship after his 1982 hit single from the album of the same name.
 When he renovated the family home in 1995, Freddie McGregor had a small but high-tech recording studio built to produce music for the label, and Stephen took a shine to the studio at an early age.
 His father recalls of the period: "If we saw the door was open, we’d know Stephen was in there.
 He was just so short you couldn’t see him over the mixing desk."
 His father nurtured his interest in music by bringing him along on tour, and the young McGregor would often watch his father's performances from the side of the stage.

 Stephen McGregor wrote and recorded his first song at the age of five, a dancehall track titled "School Done Rule" which was featured on the compilation "Reggae For Kids."
 However, the young McGregor soon gravitated more towards the production end of songwriting, and by the age of seven he had taught himself to play bass, guitar, keyboards, and violin by mimicking the songs he heard on the radio.
 McGregor began his production career at the age of twelve, contributing to local production studios such as Outlaw.
 His first hit riddim came in 2004, while still attending Ardenne High School.
 McGregor and his brother Chino approached dancehall artist Elephant Man at his nearby Havendale home to ask him to deejay on the whimsical "Cartoon" riddim, and the artist accepted, the first of fifteen artists to vocalize on the track.
-In a radio interview, a local DJ gave McGregor the nickname "Di Genius," owing to the fact that his musical talent came at such a young age.
+In a radio interview, a local DJ gave McGregor the nickname "Di Genius," as his musical talent came at such a young age.